M66B/NetGuard/README.md

 # NetGuard

-*NetGuard* provides a simple way to block access to the internet - no root required.
+*NetGuard* provides simple and advanced ways to block access to the internet - no root required.
-Applications can individually be allowed or denied access to your Wi-Fi and/or mobile connection.
+Applications and addresses can individually be allowed or denied access to your Wi-Fi and/or mobile connection.

 Blocking access to the internet can help: